pmem/pmdk/doc/libpmem2/pmem2_vm_reservation_new.3.md

-For the function to succeed, the *addr* must be either aligned to an appropriate allocation granularity, or **NULL**, the size has to be aligned to an appropraite allocation granularity.
+For the function to succeed, the *addr* must be either aligned to an appropriate allocation granularity, or **NULL**, the size has to be aligned to an appropriate allocation granularity.

 If the **pmem2_vm_reservation_new**() succeeds in creating a reservation, it instantiates a new **struct pmem2_vm_reservation** object describing the reservation.
 The pointer to this object